 Set as the default view

 We can set the Gantt View as our default view, which means that every time we open up our board, it will open up straight to our Gantt View!
-Simply click on "All View", "Gantt" and then "Set as board default" as shown below:
+Simply click on the 3 dot menu to the right of our Gantt View's name and then "Set as board default" as shown below:

 To learn more about board defaults, check out the "Board Default" section in this article.